 required for each of the eleven National Forests in Colorado.
 Pass Patrol had no money so it could not

 enter a legal battle.
 Pass Patrolís last

 ride was in 1999.
 The corporation was

 Larry is now semi-retired meaning he no longer spends his time searching for old trails and scenic locations.
-The pages on his web sites are occasionally changed and he has written fiction novels.
+The pages on his web sites are occasionally changed and he has written fiction novels and guide books.
 Other titles will be added.